Frequently Asked Questions

 • pain or swelling (inflammation) in your nose or throat (nasopharyngitis)

-There may be other less common but more serious side effects.
 Discuss potential side effects of PROMACTA with your health care provider.

 PROMACTA is a prescription medication, so you will have to work with your doctor to see if it is the right treatment for your child’s persistent or chronic ITP.
 Questions about cost?
-Click here to learn about the PROMACTA co-pay card and other patient support.
+Click here to learn about the PROMACTA Co-pay Card and other patient support.

 Here are 3 important things to know: